Seven Steps

 Step 3: Use Catalogs To Find Books and More

-Summary: Use guided keyword searching to find materials by topic or subject.
+Summary: Use keyword searching to find materials by topic or subject.
 Print or write down the citation (author, title,etc.) and the location information (call number and library).
 Note the circulation status.
 When you pull the book from the shelf, scan the bibliography for additional sources.
 Watch for book-length bibliographies and annual reviews on your subject; they list citations to hundreds of books and articles in one subject area.
 Check the standard subject subheading "--Bibliographies," or titles beginning with Annual Review of... in our Catalog.

 Watch on YouTube: How to read citations